 Final words

-However, that’s not to say you can’t enjoy them as a treat in moderation.
+But, that doesn’t mean you can’t enjoy them in moderation.

-Look for animal crackers that are made with whole wheat flour and low in sugar, and contain natural ingredients.
+However, it’s best to look for animal crackers made with whole grain, low in sugar, and containing natural ingredients.

 Found this information helpful?
 Share it